-- a. broadcast advertisements (The BCAP Code sets out the rules that govern broadcast advertisements on any television channel or radio station licensed by Ofcom) - b. the contents of premium-rate services, which are the responsibility of PhonepayPlus; marketing communications that promote those services are subject to PhonepayPlus regulation and to the CAP Code - c. marketing communications in foreign media.
-Direct marketing communications that originate outside the United Kingdom and promotions and marketing communications on non-UK websites, if targeted at UK consumers, are subject to the jurisdiction of the relevant authority in the country from which they originate if that authority operates a suitable cross-border complaint system.
-If it does not, the Advertising Standards Authority (ASA) will take what action it can.
-Most members of the European Union, and many non-European countries, have a self-regulatory organisation that is a member of the European Advertising Standards Alliance (EASA).
-EASA co-ordinates the cross-border complaints system for its members (which include the ASA) - d. claims, in marketing communications in media addressed only to medical, dental, veterinary or allied practitioners, that relate to those practitioners' expertise - e. classified private advertisements, including those appearing online - f. statutory, public, police and other official notices or information, but not marketing communications, produced by public authorities and the like - g. works of art exhibited in public or private - h. private correspondence, including correspondence between organisations and their customers about existing relationships or past purchases - i. live oral communications, including telephone calls and announcements or direct approaches from street marketers - j. press releases and other public relations material not covered by part I above - k. editorial content; for example, of the media or of books and regular competitions such as crosswords - I. flyposting (most of which is illegal) - m. packages, wrappers, labels, tickets, timetables and price lists unless they advertise another product or a promotion or are visible in a marketing communication - n. point-of-sale displays, except those covered by the promotional marketing rules or the rolling paper and filter rules - o. political advertisements as defined in Section 7
+Direct marketing communications from marketers with a non-UK-registered company address are subject to the jurisdiction of the relevant authority in the country in which the marketer is registered if that authority operates a suitable cross-border complaint system.
+If a suitable cross-border complaint system is not operated, the ASA will take what action it can.

+- d. claims, in marketing communications in media addressed only to medical, dental, veterinary or allied practitioners, that relate to those practitioners' expertise - e. classified private advertisements, including those appearing online - f. statutory, public, police and other official notices or information, but not marketing communications, produced by public authorities and the like - g. works of art exhibited in public or private - h. private correspondence, including correspondence between organisations and their customers about existing relationships or past purchases - i. live oral communications, including telephone calls and announcements or direct approaches from street marketers - j. press releases and other public relations material not covered by part I above - k. editorial content; for example, of the media or of books and regular competitions such as crosswords - I. [Deleted 10 May 2018]. - m. packages, wrappers, labels, tickets, timetables and price lists unless they advertise another product or a promotion or are visible in a marketing communication - n. point-of-sale displays, except those covered by the promotional marketingrules or the rolling paper and filter rules - o. political advertisements as defined in Section 7 - p. marketing communications for causes and ideas in non-paid-for space, except where they contain a direct solicitation for donations as part of the marketer's own fund-raising activities - q. website content not covered by I d and I h, including (but not limited to) editorial content, news or public relations material, corporate reports and natural listings on a search engine or a price comparison site - r. sponsorship; marketing communications that refer to sponsorship are covered by the Code - s. customer charters and codes of practice - t. investor relations (see III m) - u. 'heritage advertising' by or from companies, organisations or sole traders on their own websites, or in other non-paid for space online under their control, where that advertising is not part of their current promotional strategy and is placed in an appropriate context.

-- p. marketing communications for causes and ideas in non-paid-for space, except where they contain a direct solicitation for donations as part of the marketer's own fund-raising activities - q. website content not covered by I d and I h, including (but not limited to) editorial content, news or public relations material, corporate reports and natural listings on a search engine or a price comparison site - r. sponsorship; marketing communications that refer to sponsorship are covered by the Code - s. customer charters and codes of practice - t. investor relations (see III m) - u. 'heritage advertising' by or from companies, organisations or sole traders on their own websites, or in other non-paid for space online under their control, where that advertising is not part of their current promotional strategy and is placed in an appropriate context.
-In cases where advertisements or other marketing communications recently ruled against by the ASA are featured, rule 1.2 (the spirit of the Code) may be invoked to bring those advertisements or other marketing communications within remit.
+In cases where advertisements or other marketing communications recentlyruled against by the ASA are featured, rule 1.2 (the spirit of the Code) may be invoked to bring those advertisements or other marketing communications within remit.